 Let me give you a concrete example of hashing before we analyse the matter in depth.

-I want to download a big file from Internet, like a Linux distribution.
+I want to download a big file from Internet, for example a Linux distribution.
 I already downloaded it in the past, but I'm not sure if the version I have is the same available for download now.
 The file has been renamed, so the original name has been lost.
 I might obviously just download it again, install it and manually check the version.

 I wonder if there is a simpler solution, one that can possibly be automated.
 Downloading an ISO file from Internet is nowadays very cheap, but manually checking for the version isn't, at least in terms of time.
 I might also download it and compare all the files contained in both the new and the old ISO images, but then again, this process is not very fast.